paradime-io/paradime-dbt-movie-challenge/README.md

 quality is not great.
 Some of the columns have great percentage of null values and some have wrong data (eg. *Adolf Hitler* seems to be a main actor in a movie :)
 Below steps are followed to mitigate these:
-- Select distinct to ensure that there are not duplicate rows in stg models.
+- Select distinct to ensure that there are not duplicate rows in stg models. (there are many entries of the same movie)
-- Tests for uniqueness on the imdb_id (this is the join key for all sources) to make sure that each movie appears only once.
+- Tests for uniqueness on the `imdb_id` (this is the join key for all sources) to make sure that each movie appears only once.
-- Removing all rows that doesn't have imdb_id.
+- Removing all rows that doesn't have `imdb_id`.
-- Coalescing values from different sources to ensure completness. (eg. imdb_rating from imdb and omdb)
+- Coalescing values from different sources to ensure completness. (eg. `imdb_rating` from `imdb` and `omdb`)

 ### Calculating Movie Success
 Movie success is the centre metric for all insights in this project.
 That is why creating a robust ultimate success indicator